sscretchen/sscretchen/README.md

   </tr>
   <tr>
     <td>TheHive</td>
-    <td>SOC operations is a big interest of mine and this tool acts as my IR platform.</td>
+    <td>SOC operations is an interest of mine and this tool acts as my IR platform</td>
   </tr>
   <tr>
     <td>TRAM</td>
     <td>Threat Research.
 Sticking to established framworks like ATT&CK will keep me honest with the most up to date information in intellegence.
-I use this for parsing information from CTI reports and mapping key words/phrases to ATT&CK techniques to identify IOA.</td>
+I use this for parsing information from CTI reports and mapping key words/phrases to ATT&CK techniques to identify IOA</td>
   </tr>
   <tr>
     <td>VS Code</td>